exasol/public-knowledgebase/Database-Features/script-language-implementation-builtin_python-is-not-supported-anymore.md

 ### Further background information

-You can find further background information on [GitHub](https://github.com/exasol/script-languages-release/releases/tag/2.1.0) and [Exasol's Docs site](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/programming_languages_detail.htm).
 All our latest Script Language Containers on GitHub have Python 2 removed already.

 On existing installations, the following will happen: